garrandall/popular-music-data/tracks/push-it-to-the-limit-corbin-bleu.md

 Oh yeah

 I realized that this is where my heart is
-Now is the time to finish what i started
+Now is the time to finish what I started
 Can't worry bout what other people might say
-It's who i am
+It's who I am
 Gotta live my dream my own way

 Work work it harder